Kansas City Chiefs’ fan guide to preseason at Arrowhead Stadium - NewsBreak

 Guests are encouraged to leave as many possessions at home, including bags.

-The NFL Clear Bag Policy will be in effect for anyone who does need a bag.Deer spotted in Tennessee with crossbow bolt protruding from head, photos show
+The NFL Clear Bag Policy will be in effect for anyone who does need a bag.KC Current launches season ticket campaign as stadium groundbreaking nears

 Bags must be clear plastic, vinyl or PVC and must be smaller than 12″x6″x12″.
 A one-gallon clear plastic freezer bag or clutch that is 4.5″x6.5″ or smaller are also allowed.